 The eclipse’s resemblance to the Darksign also brings the Undead curse to the forefront of the narrative, both for our ultimate decision at the end of the game and for the duality inherent to the image.
 In fact, the combination of light and Dark is a core theme.
 Embered humanity, Lothric’s Angelic Faith, the Undead Settlement’s self-immolation, Farron’s Abyss Watchers, the Cathedral of the Deep and Rosaria, Carthus’ black pyromancies, Irithyll’s Darkmoon culture, the Profaned Flame, Ariandel’s Sister Friede, the Ringed City — we can find some form of this concept in almost every area, building upon the dichotomy from past games with more nuance.
 But much like the eclipse, all of these examples seem to exist simply for flavor, none having much bearing on our journey overall.
 Not so in earlier versions of the narrative.

 Originally, the land would have further fractured from what we see in-game to something more resembling the Dreg Heap, only the cities caught up in this world-shattering cataclysm would have been set ablaze; embers whisking through the air in a crimson sky.
 At the center of all this chaos would hang a yellow sun, what looks to be the black core of the eclipse dripping into a Dark mound directly below it.
-From this mound seemingly stretches snake-like arches and towers with thin, spindly protrusions like tentacles —implying that at least this iteration of the eclipse would have consisted of actual humanity.
-By all indications, this apocalyptic event signaled the game’s final act, to a far greater extent than what we see the eclipse bring about in the final game.
+From this mound seemingly stretches snake-like arches and towers with thin, spindly protrusions like tentacles —implying that at least this iteration of the eclipse would have consisted of actual humanity forming something akin to the pus of man.
+By all indications, this apocalyptic event signaled the game’s final act, to a far greater extent than what we see the eclipse bring about in our actual journey.